zextras/tech-doc/source/_includes/multiserver_install.rst

 There are no additional requirements, just a few remarks:

-* Repositories: All packages required by a multiserver setup are available in the same repository as the single server installation, hence there is no need of further configuration.
+* Repositories: All packages required by a multi-server setup are available in the same repository as the single server installation, hence there is no need of further configuration.